Jim Jordan (actor): After Marian

 Marian Jordan died in April 1961.
 Jim Jordan married Gretchen Stewart (1909–1998), the widow of radio comic Harry Stewart (Yogi Yorgesson) in 1962; they remained married for the rest of his life, and he remained in semi-retirement, other than a brief comeback in the mid-1970s when Jordan appeared in an episode of Chico and the Man, did voice work for The Rescuers and appeared in a public service announcement for AARP.

-In March 1988, Jordan fell down at his home and suffered a major stroke.
+In March 1988, Jordan fell at his home and suffered a major stroke.
 Left comatose for over a week, he never regained consciousness and died on April 1.
 His death came shortly before voice actors were being hired for The Rescuers Down Under; in acknowledgement of Jordan's death, Roy E. Disney wrote his character out of the script (John Candy would play the character's brother instead).
 He is buried next to Marian Jordan in the Saint Ann section of Holy Cross Cemetery, Culver City, and is next to the plot of Sharon Tate.